Saturday, January 21, 2023

 In some of the varying and confused later accounts of the killing, Parker murmured, "What me?" as he was slain.
 The three fed on Parker's body, with Dudley and Brooks consuming the most and Stephens very little.
 The crew even finally managed to catch some rainwater.
 Dudley later described the scene, "I can assure you I shall never forget the sight of my two unfortunate companions over that ghastly meal we all was like mad wolfs who should get the most and for men fathers of children to commit such a deed we could not have our right reason."
 The crew sighted a sail on 29 July.

-And if you really want to dig deep and get and even more thorough understanding of the context of the crime and the prosecution, check out Chapter 2 of this book, wonderfully titled "Is Eating People Wrong?".
+And if you really want to dig deep and get and even more thorough understanding of the context of the crime and the prosecution, check out Chapter 2 of this book, titled "Is Eating People Wrong?".
 Here is one of many notable passages to be found therein describing Captain Dudley's background and hiring:

 Captain Tom Dudley ... was short of stature with reddish hair and beard.
 A self-made man of thirty, he had earned himself quite a reputation as a dependable and intrepid mariner; he brought distinction to his home port of Tollesbury in Essex, on the southeast coast of England at the mouth of the river Blackwater.
 He was a religious man, ran a tight ship, and insisted that his crew remain dry.
 His wife, Philippa, was a local schoolteacher, and Tom was always on the lookout for ways to improve his financial condition for the benefit of his wife and three children.
 Although he did not relish being away from his family for such a long time, the trip to Australia offered substantial remuneration and a chance to check out possible business opportunities on that burgeoning continent.
 He seemed an ideal choice as captain for Want and the Mignonette’s sixteen-thousand-mile, 120-day voyage.[Australian lawyer John Henry] Want engaged Dudley on a generous contract.
 For £100 on signing up and a further £100 on delivery of the Mignonette to Sydney, Dudley was to hire and pay a crew, provide all provisions on the trip, and keep her in good repair.
 It seemed a wonderful deal and one that would leave Dudley with a handsome profit.
 However, he had problems securing the crew he required.
 The boat was considered light and small for such an arduous trip through some of the world’s most treacherous waters, especially around the Cape of Good Hope.
 After some initial failures, he recruited a three-man crew of Edwin “Ed” Stephens (as mate), Edmund “Ned” Brooks (as able seaman), and Richard “Dick” Parker (as cabin boy).